BestTimesToVisit.com Logo

 Sapporo Subway

-Taxis are readily available in cities and larger towns, offering a convenient door-to-door service for shorter distances or when public transport isn't feasible.
-They are particularly useful for late-night travel or when carrying luggage.
+Taxis are readily available in cities and larger towns, offering a convenient door-to-door service, especially for short distances or when carrying luggage.
+They can be a good option late at night when public transport is limited.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.